-Further, the instance of HttpClient class functions as a session for sending HTTP requests from its connection pool.
+Further, the instance of the HttpClient class functions as a session for sending HTTP requests from its connection pool.
 Every such instance has its pool of connections, and each has its processing environment.
 Therefore, an isolated ecosystem gets created for instances to execute the HTTP requests in their pool.

 In addition, connection pooling used by HttpClient helps to improve the application performance.
 When a connection gets established using the HttpClient instance, it doesn’t get terminated after a single request execution.
 It enables the user to use the same link to send multiple requests and receive responses.
-Due to it, the load on sockets and resource utilization decreases, accelerating the speed and stability.
+Due to this, the load on sockets and resource utilization decreases, accelerating the speed and stability.